Nadia Ste-Marie recently completed her second season as the head coach of the fledgling Navy women's golf program in 2013-14.

-Naval Academy Director of Athletics Chet Gladchuk announced on November 5 that women's golf will be elevated to a varsity sport and that Nadia Ste-Marie will serve as the head coach.
+Ste-Marie was tabbed as the first head coach in program history on November 5, 2012, when Naval Academy Director of Athletics Chet Gladchuk announced on that women's golf would be elevated to a varsity sport.

 Ste-Marie had an outstanding collegiate career at both Hawai'i and Florida State before graduating in 1990 with a degree in sociology from Florida State.
 As a Seminole, Ste-Marie won four individual tournaments and had 13 top-10 finishes during her career.